"breezy be good"

 8 yr old (b.
 07/09/10), ~17 hh, liver chestnut reg.
 Irish Draught Sporthorse (Macha Breeze x Siobhan B Good)

-Balin has been out foxhunting (2nd field), hound walking and schooling at local shows.
+Looking for your next stunning Irish fieldhunter?
+Balin hilltopped 3x in MD in 2018 season before the winter weather shut most of us down in early January, he has done hound walking, and also schooled at local shows in NC/SC.
 He's been hacking out for years and is good in a group or alone.
-He will be suitable as a Foxhunter, a Three-Day Eventer or a Jumper.
-As is typical of the Irish, he's very personable and intelligent.
-He has excellent feet (shoes only needed if terrain is rocky or hard) and clean legs.
+Fabulous flat hunter mover, but carries himself uphill and naturally goes in a frame.
+Very brave, and very good over fences.
+As is typical of Irish horses, he's very personable and intelligent.
+He has excellent feet (shoes only needed if terrain is rocky or hard) and clean legs with strong bone.
 He's a very easy keeper.
-He's still green, but has the athleticism and base training needed that can be built upon to take him into different possible careers.
-He was fully vetted in November 2018 with a full set of clean radiographs.
+While still a bit green, he has a willing attitude, athleticism, and natural rideability.
+Large enough for a tall gentleman, but easy enough to be ridden by a lady.
+He was vetted in November 2018 with a full set of clean radiographs.

 11 yr old (YOB 2008), 16.2 hh, bay Hanoverian gelding (Escudo I x Graf Top)